wahyumaulana/cypress-automation-test/README.md

-# Cypress Automation Test
+# Technical Documentation

 ## Introduction

-Welcome to the documentation for the `Cypress Automation Test` repository.
-This documentation provides information on how to install, project structure, test cases, and  how to run the test. `Cypress Automation Test` built with JavaScript (JS) that follows the Page Object Model (POM) design pattern to implement the UI tests for **Autobahn SignUp Test**.
+Welcome to the documentation for the `cypress-automation-test` repository.
+This documentation provides information on how to install, project structure, test cases, and  how to run the test. `cypress-automation-test` built with JavaScript (JS) that follows the Page Object Model (POM) design pattern to implement the UI tests for **Autobahn SignUp Test**.

 ## Table of Contents